Download the entire set of flyers

 Download the Teacher Introductory Information Pack here

-Trade Readiness Courses in building and plumbing are open to anyone in years 9 to 12.
+Trade Readiness Courses are open to anyone in years 9 to 12.
 They last five days and are like being in a real work environment.
 All TRC teachers are trade-qualified and the courses are industry-supported.
 A Trade Readiness Course can be delivered by TAFE NSW in your high school.
 Students will receive a detailed course performance report and will be interviewed by industry personnel.
 TAFE NSW is currently delivering TRC in bricklaying, carpentry, plumbing, painting & decorating, signs & graphics, shopfitting, civil construction, wall & ceiling lining, and wall & floor tiling.